txstate-etc/mysql2-async/README.md

 cannot send transaction commands without this method, as each command would end up on a different connection.

 To start a transaction, provide a callback that MUST return a promise (just make it async).
-A new instance of `db` is provided to the callback, it represents a single connection, inside a transaction.
+A new instance of `db` is provided to the callback; it represents a single connection, inside a transaction.
+Remember to pass this along to any other functions you call during the transaction - __if you call a function that uses the global `db` object its work will happen outside the transaction!__

 You do NOT send `START TRANSACTION`, `ROLLBACK`, or `COMMIT` as these are handled automatically.
 ```javascript
 await db.transaction(async db => {
   // both of these queries happen in the same transaction